 - Participant in the Car Development Program and Commercial Vehicle Development Program. - Pioneer status for the production of Vios.
 Under its terms and conditions, TMPC shall be entitled to ITH from July 2, 2013 to July 1, 2019 for revenues generated from this vehicle model subject to achievement of certain percentage of local value added. - Non-pioneer status for the production of Innova.
-Under its terms and conditions, TMPC shall be entitled to ITH from April 2016 to April 2020 for portion (as determined by its Logistic Efficiency Index) of revenues generated from this vehicle model. - Participant in Comprehensive Automotive Resurgence Strategy (CARS) Program.
+Under its terms and conditions, TMPC shall be entitled to ITH from April 2016 to March 2020 for portion (as determined by its Logistic Efficiency Index) of revenues generated from this vehicle model. - Participant in Comprehensive Automotive Resurgence Strategy (CARS) Program.
 BOI approved TMPC's enrollment of its locally-produced vehicle model to the CARS Program on June 27, 2016.
-Under the terms of registration, TMPC shall be entitled to Fixed Investment Support and Production Volume Incentives subject to achievement of production volume and localization of body shells and large plastic parts.
+Under the terms of registration, TMPC shall be entitled to Fixed Investment Support and Production Volume Incentives (as determined by its Logistic Efficiency Index) subject to achievement of production volume and localization of body shells and large plastic parts (See Note 23).